npiegdon/bed-inspector/README.md

 ## Instructions

 1. Adjust the left/right and top/bottom boundaries in the box to match the dimensions of your printer.
 Giving all four dimensions (instead of just width/height) allows you to add a bit of margin in case the sensor's offset makes it go past the edge of the bed.
-1. Type in your printer's serial port address at the top left and click Connect.
-(If it's the only serial device connected, the address should be auto-detected.)
+1. Type in your printer's serial port address at the top left.
+If it's the only serial device connected, the address should be automatically detected.
+1. Click Connect.
 1. Your printer should automatically home, center, and measure the height.
 (G28 and G30)
+1. (If it doesn't, try disconnecting and clicking the "..." button next to the port name box.
+Here you can adjust advanced serial port connection settings.
+You may be able to find the "correct" values from other software that has successfully connected to your printer in the past.
+Check the **Fields** section in these links for the legal values possible for [parity](https://docs.microsoft.com/en-us/dotnet/api/system.io.ports.parity?view=netframework-4.7.2), [stop](https://docs.microsoft.com/en-us/dotnet/api/system.io.ports.stopbits?view=netframework-4.7.2), and [handshake](https://docs.microsoft.com/en-us/dotnet/api/system.io.ports.handshake?view=netframework-4.7.2).)
 1. Click around in the field to measure that location.
 (G1 followed by G30)
 1. To measure many points automatically, click the "Measure every" button at the bottom-left.
 (Change the number in the box first if you'd like to adjust the spacing.)